 The Solver (the SOLVE menu) creates menus of variables from equations you enter and uses those menus to do calculations.
+Enter Solver equations in algebraic form regardless of the calculation mode (ALG or RPN).
 For example, suppose you frequently buy carpet and must calculate how much it will cost.
 The price is quoted to you per square yard.
 Regardless of how you are doing the calculation (even if you are doing it longhand), you are using an equation.

 The SOLVE menu lets you type in this equation.
-When you press CALC, the Solver creates a menu of variables for doing the calculation.
+When you press CRLC, the Solver creates a menu of variables for doing the calculation.
 Figure 11-1 illustrates the menu of variables created from the "carpet" equation.
 You can store numbers into these variables and do calculations the same way you use built-in menus and their variables.